 As seen in the example below:

-Findings are published as they pass through the peer review process, ensuring that customer are presented with real findings without the concern of false positives.
-Typically, during the onboarding process customers can expect to begin seeing new findings published within the first five (5) to seven (7) business days, dependent on the risks identified by the automated scanners.
+Findings are published as they pass through the peer review process, ensuring that customer is presented with real findings without the concern of false positives.
+Typically, during the onboarding process, customers can expect to begin seeing new findings published within the first five (5) to seven (7) business days, dependent on the risks identified by the automated scanners.

-Further manual testing is scheduled throughout the duration of the contract with a guarantee of four (4) manual tests being performed per subscription year.
+Further manual testing is scheduled throughout the duration of the contract with a guarantee of four (4) manual reviews being performed per subscription year.

 - Whenever any change that could cause a security issue is detected (components, web forms, dynamic content)